Griffin Dorsey

-Griffin Lawrence Dorsey (born March 5, 1999) is an American professional soccer player who plays for Major League Soccer club Houston Dynamo as a winger or full-back.
+Griffin Lawrence Dorsey (born March 5, 1999) is an American professional soccer player who plays as a right-back or right winger for Major League Soccer club Orlando City.

-Career
+Dorsey played college soccer with the Indiana Hoosiers, but left to sign a Generation Adidas contract in 2019 ahead of the 2019 MLS SuperDraft.
+Dorsey was picked sixth overall by Toronto FC, but made just five appearances with the team before signing with Houston Dynamo in 2021.
+With the Dynamo, Dorsey was named the Dynamo Young Player of the Season in his first season and helped win the franchise's second U.S. Open Cup in 2023.
+In early 2026, Dorsey signed with Orlando City.

-Youth, college and amateur
+Early career

 Dorsey played three years with U.S. Soccer Development Academy side Colorado Rush SC.
 He played college soccer at Indiana University in 2017.
 During two seasons with the Hoosiers, Dorsey made 44 appearances, scoring eight goals, and tallying eleven assists while helping IU reach the NCAA Tournament both years.
 During 2017, Indiana reached the NCAA Final, finishing runners up to Stanford.
 In 2018, Dorsey and Indiana finished the season as Big Ten Conference regular season and Conference Tournament champions.
 For personal accolades, Dorsey was named a 2nd-Team Freshman All-American by Top Drawer Soccer and College Soccer News, 2nd-Team All-Big Ten, and made the Big Ten All-Freshman Team in 2017.
 For 2018, he was named a 2nd-Team All-American by United Soccer Coaches and College Soccer News, 3rd-Team All-American by Top Drawer Soccer, and 1st-Team All-Big Ten.

 While at Indiana Dorsey also played in the Premier Development League for Colorado Rapids U-23 during the summer.

-Professional
+Club career

 Toronto FC

-On January 4, 2019, Dorsey left Indiana to sign a Generation Adidas contract with Major League Soccer ahead of the 2019 MLS SuperDraft.
+On January 4, 2019, Dorsey left Indiana to sign a Generation Adidas contract with Major League Soccer (MLS) ahead of the 2019 MLS SuperDraft.
 On January 11, 2019, Dorsey was drafted in the first round (6th overall) of the 2019 MLS SuperDraft by Toronto FC.

 Dorsey made his professional debut on February 19, 2019, starting in a 4–0 CONCACAF Champions League loss to Panamanian side Independiente.
 He made his MLS debut on June 29, coming off the bench in a 1–1 draw with D.C.
 United.
 Dorsey spent the bulk of the 2019 season on loan with the second team, Toronto FC II.
 He scored his first professional goal on June 12 in a 3–3 draw against North Texas SC.
 On May 11, 2021, Dorsey was waived by Toronto FC.